HowardZHY/MCPatcherForge/README.md

 If you find issues feel free to report, but it might take a while before I get around to it.

 Known issue:

-- Items with golden in its name like golden_horse_armor or golden_hoe didn't show with default name, you have to use items=minecraft:golden_hoe in the item's properties.
+Items with golden in its name like golden_horse_armor or golden_hoe didn't show with default name, you have to use following format like below:

+items=minecraft:golden_hoe

+texture=golden_hoe

+In the item's properties.